You’ll find Boyeeghter Bay / Murder Hole Beach in Donegal on the Melmore Head Peninsula, not far from Downings.

-As was the case with our guide to getting to Donegal’s secret waterfall, a visit to this beach comes with some warnings.
-Please take some time to read the bullets below, first:
+As was the case with my guide to getting to Donegal’s secret waterfall, a visit to this beach comes with warnings.
+Take note of:

 1. Location

-Murder Hole Beach (aka Boyeeghter Bay) is located on the Melmore Head Peninsula close to Downings in County Donegal.
+Murder Hole Beach (aka Boyeeghter Bay) is located on the Melmore Head Peninsula close to Downings.
 It’s a 35-minute drive from Dunfanaghy, a 45-minute drive from both Letterkenny and Falcarragh and a 50-minute drive from Gweedore.

 2. How to get to it